jesings/JOECC/README.md

 - [ ] Machine code optimization
 - [ ] Linker backend

+# Headers
+By default, JOECC attempts to use the system's gcc headers which it looks for at /usr/lib/gcc/x86\_64-pc-linux-gnu/(GCC VERSION).
+You can change this in joecc.lex in case you want to make it use a different directory.
+If you specify that JOECC should use clang headers (by running make useclang or by defining the USECLANG preprocessor macros, it looks for headers at /usr/lib/clang/(CLANG VERSION).
+This can be changed in the same location.

 # JOECCIR

 JOECCIR (pronounced joker) is JOECC's 3 address code intermediate representation.